aws-samples/amazon-textract-transformer-pipeline/README.md

 You'll also need to [bootstrap your CDK environment](https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html#bootstrapping-howto) **with the modern template** (i.e. setting `CDK_NEW_BOOTSTRAP=1`, as described in the docs).

+> 🚀 **To try the solution out with your own documents and entity types:** Review the standard steps below first, but find further guidance in [CUSTOMIZATION_GUIDE.md](CUSTOMIZATION_GUIDE.md).

 **Step 1: Set up and activate the project's virtual environment**

 If you're using Poetry, you should be able to simply run (from this folder):